 So how do you know when you need a licensed land surveyor?

 The following list in an example of when you should enlist the services of a qualified land surveyor.

 There are many rules and regulations surrounding property subdivision and these vary from council to council.
 Certain land and property features will determine whether a property is suitable for sub-division.
-A surveyor will ascertain whether your property meets the criteria and what the regulations are for that area.
+A licensed land surveyor will ascertain whether your property meets the criteria and what the regulations are for that area.

-A surveyor can assist the building process by ensuring local building codes and regulations are satisfied.
+A licensed land surveyor can assist the building process by ensuring local building codes and regulations are satisfied.
 They will also map out and measure the land.
 These measurements are then used by architects and builders to make the most of the landscape when designing and constructing.

 Most people are unaware of the exact location of their property lines.
 A land surveyor can help solve this issue by providing an accurate report outlining the exact boundary dimensions.
 Making assumptions about boundary lines and property corners can cause big disputes between neighbours.
 This is especially seen in situations where one party wants to renovate or extend.
 A detailed property report will identify any potential issues before you build a fence or driveway.
 It can also help in set the boundaries before you decide to extend a part of your property.